Courtney Lee

 Courtney Lee (born October 3, 1985) is an American former professional basketball player.
-He played college basketball at Western Kentucky University.
+He played college basketball for the Western Kentucky Hilltoppers.

-Lee was drafted by the Orlando Magic with the 22nd overall pick in the 2008 NBA draft and was traded in June 2009 to the New Jersey Nets.
+Lee was selected by the Orlando Magic with the 22nd overall pick in the 2008 NBA draft and was traded in June 2009 to the New Jersey Nets.
 In August 2010, he was traded to the Houston Rockets.
 In July 2012, Lee was dealt to the Boston Celtics.
 He was traded to the Memphis Grizzlies in January 2014 before being dealt to the Charlotte Hornets in February 2016.
 In July, Lee signed with the New York Knicks, where he spent three seasons before being traded to the Dallas Mavericks in January 2019.

-Early life
+Early life and high school

 Lee was born in Indianapolis, Indiana.

-High school career

-Lee attended Pike High School in Indianapolis and played on their Indiana 4A state championship winning team in 2003.
-He starred for the Indy Hornet's AAU team, winning several state championships and annually placing high at the AAU nationals.
+He attended Pike High School in Indianapolis and played on their Indiana 4A state championship winning team in 2003.
+He was also involved in the school's art program and had multiple sketches submitted to local museums.
+He starred for the Indy Hornets AAU team, winning several state championships and annually placing high at the AAU nationals.

 Considered a three-star recruit by Rivals.com, Lee was listed as the No. 34 shooting guard in the nation in 2004.
+Traditional college basketball powerhouses were dissuaded from recruiting Lee due to concerns about his high school academics.
+However, in 2004 Lee was recruited by Western Kentucky coach Darrin Horn to play for the Hilltoppers.

 College career

-In 2004, Lee was recruited by former Western Kentucky assistant coach William Small to play for the Hilltoppers.
 In his first season, Lee set a WKU record for freshman scoring with 461 points in 31 games.
 He was named First Team All-Sun Belt Conference for three consecutive seasons (2005–06, 2006–07, 2007–08).
 As a senior at WKU, Lee was named Sun Belt Player of the Year.
 He also helped lead the Hilltoppers to a Sweet 16 appearance in the 2008 NCAA Tournament while being ranked 28th nationally in scoring with 20.4 points per game.

 On January 27, 2008, Lee recorded a career high 33 points in a 77–68 win over Arkansas State.

 Lee finished his collegiate career tied with Jim McDaniels for all-time leading scorer at WKU, with 2,238 points.
 During his four-year career at WKU, he started 127 games, played an overall 3,957 minutes, made 82% of free throws, made 245 three-point shots, had 242 steals, 281 assists and 78 blocked shots.
 On January 10, 2015, it was announced that Lee's jersey would be retired by the Hilltoppers.

 Lee's tattoo on his arm reads "R.I.P.
 Danny Rumph" dedicated to his WKU teammate who died in May 2005 from an enlarged heart after hitting a game winning shot in a pick-up game in his hometown, Philadelphia.